pryv/poc-integration-thryve/README.md

 ### Current implemention.

-A bridge service (Bridge) between Thryve & Pryv
+An integration (formerly bridge) service between Thryve & Pryv

-1. When adding a new user (couple ThryveToken / Dest user ID).
-The Bridge fetches all data from very far in the past to now for all source.
+1. When adding a new user (couple ThryveToken / Dest user ID), the service fetches all data from very far in the past to now for all source.
 2. The service exposes a /trigger route that fetches exactly the segment of data `from`, `to` and `source` received.

 ### Questions for further implementations